AdobeDocs/journey-optimizer-b2b.en/help/user/journeys/journey-overview.md

 ### Building blocks of a journey

+The _journey canvas_ is the central zone in the journey designer.
+It is in this zone that you can add journey nodes and configure them.
+Click a node to open its properties pane to the right of the canvas and set them according to your design.

 You can build your journey using any of these node types:

 * [Listen for an event](journey-nodes.md#listen-for-an-event)